 Stage I includes the restoration and renovation of the lower level, first floor, second floor, and third floor of Corinthian Hall to be open to the public in 2021.

-- The lower level of Corinthian Hall will include an architecturally restored billiards room, a new interpretation of the museum’s former, beloved “soda fountain,” public restrooms, kitchen facilities, and spaces for administrative functions.
+- The lower level of Corinthian Hall will include an architecturally restored billiard room, a new interpretation of the museum’s former, beloved “soda fountain,” public restrooms, kitchen facilities, and spaces for administrative functions.

 - The first floor of Corinthian Hall will include architecturally preserved, restored, recreated, and rehabilitated rooms that will be used for programs, events, interpretive history exhibits, and contemporary thematic art installations.
 The first floor will also have a Museum Retail Store, and a Museum Café and Demonstration Kitchen.